salto-io/salto/docs/faq.md

 We would love to get your feedback!
 Please see [Contributing](contributing.md) for more information.

+## What are the system requirements for running Salto on my local machine?

+Salto generates many small files as part of its regular operation, that represent your configuration in a way that is easy to manage and review.
+Most modern machines handle this without issues - but some background processes, such as file backup and disk monitoring tools, may need some adjustments in order to allow these operations to run efficiently.

+If you’re using git or developing on a large codebase, this is likely already addressed.

 ## I love Salto, how can I contribute?

 Great question!
 Please see [Contributing](contributing.md) for more information.